-Terms, Expectations, & Questions (TEQ) Sheet
+Terms, Expectations, & Questions (TEQ) Sheets

 The classroom discussions and examples had given students a clear idea of the filter bubble.
 Many used YouTube, Twitter, Facebook, and other online sources to find background information about the topic.
-The class agreed that they were not doing a research paper, but that they did need to know what others had been thinking about the topic.
+The class agreed that they were doing a documented paper, and that they needed to know what others had been thinking about the topic.
 Students shared links, discussed issues, and identified problems during class.
 They agreed that a good map of existing knowledge was important.
 They began building the map with their TEQ Sheets.